superblk/ec2-actions-runner/README.md

 ⚠️ This is a new project and is very experimental

-Composite actions for starting and stopping an on-demand, self-hosted GitHub actions _repository_ runner (Linux on EC2).
+Composite actions for managing an on-demand, self-hosted GitHub actions _repository_ runner (Linux on EC2).

 ## Requirements